 Funds are also available for technical assistance projects to assist communities and regions in developing plans and strategies for transforming their economic structures.

 - States, counties, cities, or other political subdivision of a state, including a special purpose unit of a state or local government engaged in economic or infrastructure development activities, or a consortium of political subdivisions

 - Institutions of higher education or a consortium of institutions of higher education

 - Public or private nonprofit organizations or associations

-Projects should benefit one or more of the counties in the Power Initiative service area.
+Projects should benefit one or more of the counties in the Appalachian Regional Commission service area.

-Applicants are required to email a letter of intent to firstname.lastname@example.org by February 28, 2020.
+Applicants are required to email a letter of intent to firstname.lastname@example.org by March 5, 2021.
 After submission of the letter of intent, applicants will receive login information for the online application portal.
-The application submission deadline is March 27, 2020.
+The application system opens on February 16, 2012, and the submission deadline is April 16, 2021.